Dida (footballer, born 1973): Internacional (2013–2015)

 After Grêmio turned down his extension request at the end of the season, Dida signed a two-year deal with archrival Internacional on 26 December 2013.
 He downplayed the rivalry between the clubs, citing that he had wanted to remain in Porto Alegre for family reasons.
 Due to injury, Dida did not make his debut until 23 February 2014 in a 1–0 loss to Veranópolis, but was able to supplant brothers Alisson Becker and Muriel for the starting spot, making 27 total first-team appearances as Internacional would finish third in Série A and win the 2014 Campeonato Gaúcho.

-Following a poor performance in a 2–0 loss to his former club Vitória on 10 September, Dida was benched in favor of Muriel for Internacional's 2–0 win over Botafogo four days later, but entered as an injury substitute in the second half.
+Following a poor performance in a 2–0 loss to his former club Vitória on 10 September, Dida was benched in favour of Muriel for Internacional's 2–0 win over Botafogo four days later but entered as an injury substitute in the second half.
 He made six consecutive starts while Muriel recovered from a thigh injury, but lost the job permanently after Internacional were blown out 5–0 by Chapecoense on 5 October, during which he was sent off for a late challenge.
 Becker was established as the Colorado's number one thereafter, with Dida demoted to third choice.
 His final appearance was a 2–0 win over Passo Fundo on 5 April 2015 in the first round of the 2015 Campeonato Gaúcho, during which he became the oldest player, at 41 years and six months, to ever take the pitch for Internacional.
 On 25 August, an online video of Dida performing a series of acrobatic practice saves during a team training session went viral.
 In 2016, he unsuccessfully sought a new club with whom to continue playing until the end of the calendar year, and retired thereafter.